 An unmissable place where nothing is missing.
-Meats, sweets, spices, souvenirs, refreshment points ...
-The Central Market in Budapest, known as one of the stops on a holiday in Budapest.
-That it is, also, only for one Weekend.
+Meat, sweets, spices, souvenirs, refreshment points ...
+The Central Market in Budapest, known as one of the obligatory stops during a vacation in Budapest.
+That it is, also, only for a Weekend.

 The Central Market in Budapest is not just a place teeming with stalls, suitable for bargaining.
 First of all, it is one of the largest indoor markets in Europe.